dfelinto/blender-manual/manual/physics/forces/force_fields/introduction.rst

    allowing you to scale up and down the scene, keeping the same effects.

 Flow
-   If non-zero, the effective force depends on the particle velocity.
+   If non-zero, this adds a drag force proportional and opposite to the point velocity.

-   The value defines how quickly the effector force (acceleration) will be converted into the constant "air flow" velocity.
+   This effectively re-interprets the force field so that the *Strength* to *Flow* ratio at a certain point defines the velocity of an "air flow" field, and objects are encouraged to follow the flow by the resistance caused by the *Flow* drag force.

 Noise Amount
    Adds noise to the strength of the force.